ValuentumAd

 But how, you will ask, does one decide what [stocks are] "attractive"?
 Most analysts feel they must choose between two approaches customarily thought to be in opposition: "value" and "growth,"...We view that as fuzzy thinking...Growth is always a component of value [and] the very term "value investing" is redundant.

 At Valuentum, we take Buffett's thoughts one step further.
-We think the best opportunities arise from a complete understanding of all investing disciplines in order to identify the most attractive stocks at any given time.
-Valuentum therefore analyzes each stock across a wide spectrum of philosophies, from deep value to momentum investing.
+We think the best opportunities arise from an understanding of a variety of investing disciplines in order to identify the most attractive stocks at any given time.
+Valuentum therefore analyzes each stock across a wide spectrum of philosophies, from deep value through momentum investing.
 And a combination of the two approaches found on each side of the spectrum (value/momentum) in a name couldn't be more representative of what our analysts do here; hence, we're called Valuentum.

 --------------------------------------------------